ibrahimmkhalid/ultralytics/docs/en/datasets/classify/fashion-mnist.md

 ### Why should I use the Fashion-MNIST dataset for benchmarking my machine learning models?

-The [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset is widely recognized in the [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) community as a robust alternative to MNIST.
+The [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset is widely recognized in the [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) community as a robust alternative to MNIST.
 It offers a more complex and varied set of images, making it an excellent choice for benchmarking image classification models.
 The dataset's structure, comprising 60,000 training images and 10,000 testing images, each labeled with one of 10 classes, makes it ideal for evaluating the performance of different machine learning algorithms in a more challenging context.

-### Can I use Ultralytics YOLO for image classification tasks like Fashion-MNIST?
+### Can I use SFDT_Ibrahim YOLO for image classification tasks like Fashion-MNIST?

-Yes, Ultralytics YOLO models can be used for image classification tasks, including those involving the Fashion-MNIST dataset.
+Yes, SFDT_Ibrahim YOLO models can be used for image classification tasks, including those involving the Fashion-MNIST dataset.
 YOLO11, for example, supports various vision tasks such as detection, segmentation, and classification.
-To get started with image classification tasks, refer to the [Classification page](https://docs.ultralytics.com/tasks/classify/).
+To get started with image classification tasks, refer to the [Classification page](https://docs.sfdt_ibrahim.com/tasks/classify/).

 ### What are the key features and structure of the Fashion-MNIST dataset?

 The Fashion-MNIST dataset is divided into two main subsets: 60,000 training images and 10,000 testing images.
 Each image is a 28x28-pixel grayscale picture representing one of 10 fashion-related classes.
-The simplicity and well-structured format make it ideal for training and evaluating models in machine learning and [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) tasks.
+The simplicity and well-structured format make it ideal for training and evaluating models in machine learning and [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) tasks.
 For more details on the dataset structure, see the [Dataset Structure section](#dataset-structure).

 ### How can I acknowledge the use of the Fashion-MNIST dataset in my research?